norment/redcap/README.md

 -   Aligns with **regulatory, legal, and interoperability standards** for sensitive research data

-Within MultiSense, REDCap is deployed as a **core database layer** to curate, connect, and prepare multimodal datasets for downstream statistical analysis and machine learning.
+Within MultiSense, REDCap is used as a **core database layer** in example deployments to curate, connect, and prepare multimodal datasets for downstream statistical analysis and machine learning.

 ------------------------------------------------------------------------

-## What the Hub Delivers
+## What the Hub Develops

-MultiSense Hub-Node develops and provides:
+MultiSense Hub-Node develops and documents:

-1.  **Production-level REDCap deployment in TSD**
+1.  **REDCap-based deployment patterns in TSD**
     -   Secure storage and structured organization of multimodal data
-    -   Tools for curation, validation, and quality assurance
+    -   Tools and examples for curation, validation, and quality assurance
     -   Integration with questionnaire-based data collection workflows
-    -   User-friendly interfaces for non-technical researchers
+    -   User-oriented configurations for non-technical researchers

-2.  **Multimodal data linkage and harmonization**
+2.  **Multimodal data linkage and harmonization approaches**
-    -   Connection of genetics, imaging, clinical, and registry data
+    -   Example connections of genetics, imaging, clinical, and registry data
-    -   Metadata organization aligned with national and international standards
+    -   Metadata organization aligned with national and international standards, where applicable
-    -   Support for reproducible and distributed analyses
+    -   Support for reproducible and distributed analyses through shared practices

-3.  **Training, documentation, and user support**
+3.  **Training materials, documentation, and examples**
     -   Written guides and example research workflows
-    -   Coordinate workshops and user meetings
+    -   Suggestions for workshops and user meetings
-    -   Long-term sustainability through shared community knowledge
+    -   Contributions to community knowledge around multimodal data handling in TSD

+> These assets are intended as building blocks and examples.
+> They do **not** in themselves constitute a centrally managed service for end users.

 ------------------------------------------------------------------------

 ## Operational Goal

-The primary objective is to **fully operationalize MultiSense services within TSD**, making secure multimodal database infrastructure:
+The primary objective is to **develop and document operational models and tooling for MultiSense-like workflows within TSD**, so that secure multimodal database infrastructure can be:

--   **Available to new and existing research projects**
+-   **Adapted by interested research projects** in collaboration with TSD/USIT
--   **Sustainable beyond initial funding**
+-   **Sustained beyond initial funding** through reusable procedures and materials
--   **Scalable to national and international collaborations**
+-   **Extended to national and international collaborations** where local governance allows

 ------------------------------------------------------------------------

-## Intended Users
+## Intended Use Cases

-MultiSense is designed for:
+MultiSense is conceptually targeted at:

 -   Researchers handling **sensitive human data**
 -   Projects requiring **multimodal data integration**
 -   Teams needing **secure databases and reproducible workflows**
 -   Users seeking **accessible tools without extensive IT specialization**

+These are **example use cases**, not an indication of an automatically available service.

 ------------------------------------------------------------------------